micurs/finalform-demo/README.md

 Hopefully this will be fixed soon with updated type definitions.

 This is a pretty young library.
-As mentioned the author is committing breaking changes and have been releasing multiple major versions of the library within few days.
+As mentioned, the authors have been committing frequent breaking changes and have been releasing multiple major versions of the library within just few days.

+I do expect the code will stabilize soon and the major issues have been addressed.